 - Tags that have been added to a show file, but are not assigned to any devices, are not saved within the show file.

 - Opening show files created with older versions of Wireless Workbench may result in the Settings Conflicts dialog opening once the file has loaded.
 This is due to newly supported hardware parameters that have been introduced with updated firmware versions.
 To maintain all settings from the show file, select "Keep all settings from: Wireless Workbench".

-On machines running Windows 7, Wireless Workbench will not be able to discover devices when the machine has fallen back to its 169.254.xxx.yyy fallback IP address, regardless of the IP addressing of the connected Shure devices.
+On Windows 7, WWB6 will not be able to discover devices when the machine has fallen back to its 169.254.xxx.yyy fallback IP address, regardless of the IP addressing of the connected Shure devices.
 To address this, perform one of the following:

-- Insert a DHCP server onto your network and set your machine and Shure devices to accept automatic IP addressing.
+- Insert a DHCP server onto the network and set the machine and Shure devices to accept automatic IP addressing.

-- Statically assign your machine's IP address to the 169.254.xxx.yyy fallback subnet with a different IP address than the one it fell back to originally.
+- Statically assign the machine's IP address to the 169.254.xxx.yyy fallback subnet with a different IP address than the one it fell back to originally.